Kyle Rittenhouse heads to court to get gun used in shootings

-MADISON, Wis. — A Wisconsin judge was set to hear arguments Friday on whether prosecutors should return to Kyle Rittenhouse the assault-style rifle he used to shoot three people during a street protest.
+MADISON, Wis.
+(AP) — A Wisconsin judge was set to hear arguments Friday on whether prosecutors should return to Kyle Rittenhouse the assault-style rifle he used to shoot three people during a street protest.

 Rittenhouse shot the men during the protest in Kenosha in 2020.
 He killed Anthony Huber and Joseph Rosenbaum and wounded Gaige Grosskreutz in the arm.
 Rittenhouse argued he fired in self-defense after each of the men attacked him.
 A jury last year acquitted him of multiple charges, including homicide.